Ernst Kaltenbrunner: World War II

 Immediately in the wake of the 20 July Plot on Hitler's life in 1944, Kaltenbrunner was summoned to Hitler's wartime headquarters at the Wolfsschanze (Wolf's Lair) in East Prussia to begin the investigation into who had planned the assassination attempt.
 Once it was revealed that an attempted military coup against Hitler had been launched, Himmler and Kaltenbrunner had to tread carefully, as the military was not under the jurisdiction of the Gestapo or the SD.
 When the attempt failed, the conspirators were soon identified.
 Kaltenbrunner called for the execution of those implicated in the plot.
 An estimated 5,000 people were eventually executed, with many more sent to concentration camps.
 (Note: Noted Hitler biographer, Sir Ian Kershaw, puts the figure of executed persons at exactly 4,980.)

+Not only was Kaltenbrunner involved in investigating the July plot, but he was also responsible for the destruction of the Zossen documents—a clandestine archive of Nazi crimes and coup-planning materials assembled by Hans von Dohnanyi and Hans Oster of the Abwehr since 1933, stored in a safe at the OKH headquarters complex at Zossen, Brandenburg.
+On 22 September 1944, the documents were discovered in a safe at the former Abwehr headquarters at Zossen, which enabled Kaltenbrunner to report triumphantly to Bormann that concrete plans to topple Hitler had existed as early as the Blomberg–Fritsch crisis of February 1938, and that Abwehr chief Wilhelm Canaris (among others) had been implicated in them.
+Kaltenbrunner personally supervised the transport of the Zossen documents to Schloss Mittersill in the Tyrol, where they were burned.

 Historian Heinz Höhne counted Kaltenbrunner among the fanatical Hitler loyalists and described him as being committed "to the bitter end".
 Field reports from the SD in October 1944 about deteriorating morale in the military prompted Kaltenbrunner to urge the involvement of the RSHA in military court-martial proceedings, but this was rejected by Himmler, who thought it unwise to interfere in Wehrmacht (military) affairs.
 In December 1944, Kaltenbrunner was granted the additional rank of General of the Waffen-SS.
 On 15 November 1944, he was awarded the Knights Cross of the War Merit Cross with Swords.
 In addition, he was awarded the Nazi Party Golden Party Badge and the Blutorden (Blood Order).
 Using his authority as Chief of the RSHA, Kaltenbrunner issued a decree on 6 February 1945 that allowed policemen to shoot people at their own discretion deemed "disloyal", without any form of judicial review.